panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 const { identifier: aliasIdentifier } = expression;
 ```

 `identifier` is the name of the property to access, `aliasIdentifier` is the variable name, and `expression` should evaluate to an object.
-After the destructuring, the variable `aliasIdentifier` contains the property value.
+After destructuring, the variable `aliasIdentifier` contains the property value.

 The equivalent code: